 Who Should Lead Your Soft Skills Training?

-So who is in charge of delivering your effective soft skills training?
+Who is in charge of delivering your effective soft skills training?
 While instructor-led training sessions are a great place to start and can help you break down complex topics into manageable chunks, it’s not the most powerful way to deliver soft skills training.
 Instead, it’s much more valuable to accomplish soft skills training through hands-on-experience.

 What this means is that your call center and customer service agents should work side by side with each other, and your management team, to practice soft skills in real-life situations.
 This type of on-the-job coaching and training can greatly improve your employee’s knowledge retention because they are more connected to their own development.
 They’ll feel more valued and invested in the results of their training because you’ve empowered them to work toward their own career development.